STANDARDS OF EXCELLENCE

 C. The AMR* will only accept show entries that are complete, signed and accompanied by a copy of the horse or pony's registration paper.

-D. Entries must be fully paid for or they will not be accepted.
+D. Entries must be fully paid for or they will not be accepted unless prior arangement is made with the office.

-E. Horses or ponies with pending registration may be shown if the exhibitor has a signed statement from the office proving registration has been applied for.
+E. Horses or ponies with pending registration may be shown if the exhibitor has a statement/email from the office proving registration has been applied for.

-F. Exhibitors must be aware of the AMR* show rules.
+F. It is the exhibitors responsibility to be aware of the AMR* show rules.

-G. Foals under three months of age must have their Dam present at the show.
+G. Foals under four months of age must have their Dam present at the show.

 H. Violations of rules will be determined by the AMR* director/s and/or an appointed, independent adjudication committee.